pivotal/docs-tap/scst-store/multicluster-setup.hbs.md

 # Multicluster setup for Supply Chain Security Tools - Store

-This topic describes how you can deploy Supply Chain Security Tools (SCST) - Store in a multicluster setup includes installing multiple profiles such as, View, Build, Run, and Iterate.
+This topic describes how you can deploy Supply Chain Security Tools (SCST) - Store in a multicluster setup, including installing multiple profiles such as, View, Build, Run, and Iterate.

 ## Overview